 The Executive Director of Learning Resources and Technologies and the Director of Human Resources, in conjunction with the appropriate faculty and staff, are responsible for the development and publication of any procedures or guidelines that may be necessary to administer this policy effectively.

 This policy applies to all users of computer and network resources owned or managed by Northwestern Michigan College.
 Computer and network resources include all College owned, licensed, or managed hardware and software, and use of the College network via a physical or wireless connection, regardless of the ownership of the computer or device connected to the network.

-- Computer resources refer to all computer hardware and software including desktop, laptop and tablet computers, smartphones and iPad/iPod devices.
+- Computer resources refer to all technology based hardware and software including desktop, laptop and tablet computers, smartphones and iPad/iPod devices.

 - Electronic records and documents refer to any means of expressing information that is created, received, used or maintained within the scope of College business or resides on College resources.
 Examples include budget reports, contracts with vendors, attendance records, work schedules, architectural drawings, correspondence or memoranda related to College business, course syllabi, meeting minutes, departmental web sites, and committee reports.